 When you return to regular freestyle, your hands will feel really big!
 It’s important to keep the same mechanics as the drill to get the most benefit.
 Fancy fingers is a variation where you add 1 finger at a time to build feel of the water.
 This should be your go-to drill and can be done at every session!

 Push off the wall with both arms extended in front of you with your hands touching, eyes on the bottom of the pool.
-Now, swim down the pool, using only your right arm - once you get to the other end, try the same thing on the other side.
+Swim using only your right arm with other arm extended (beginner) or at your thigh (advanced).
+Alternate arms each 25.
 Keep a strong kick going and focus on the pull portion of the stroke.

 Push away from the wall and keep yourself in a vertical position.
 Hands at shoulders.
 Use a flutter kick to keep your head above the surface.
 Kick for short intervals.
 Beginners can keep hands under water, moving in a sculling motion.